August 25, 2017

 One of APR’s top goals, in addition to steadily increasing public access, is to help create considerably more wildlife abundance – including game animals – than currently exists on our combined 98,000 private acres in Fergus, Blaine, Phillips, Petroleum, Choteau, and Valley Counties.
 To achieve this goal, we adjust our annual approach to hunting based on the current species populations in any given management unit.
-This year, some units will be open for public hunting of elk, big horn sheep, and other species while others will not.
-Additionally, some management units will allow hunting of males only and some units are open for hunting fewer days per week than others.
+This year,

 There are a number of reasons for the variances across management units.